Low-Level Functions

 Description

-This function applies a direction correction using the Direction_All strategy, which updates the wind direction for all turbines in the wind farm.
+This function applies a direction correction using the Direction_All strategy, which updates the wind direction for all operational points in the wind farm.
 The function performs the following operations:

 - Data Retrieval: Calls